 Work Accident Claim: A guide to making a compensation claim for personal injury following an accident in the workplace

-Work accident claim: Specialist solicitor sets out summary of the UK work accident claim process, including: what types of compensation you can claim, how to show your employer is responsible for your claim, how to get your questions answered by an expert online with links to two index pages setting out each step of the accident at work claims process in detail and a list of all the frequently asked questions answered by a specialist lawyer.
+Specialist solicitor sets out summary of the work accident claim process, including: what types of compensation you can claim; how to show your employer is responsible for your claim; how to get your questions answered by an expert online with links to two index pages setting out each step of the accident at work claims process in detail and a list of all the frequently asked questions / workplace site user Q&A.

 What is a work accident claim for compensation?

 If you suffer personal injury as a result in a work accident – you may find that you are entitled to claim compensation from your employer.

 The compensation you can claim is made up of four key elements: